-If you are looking for a way to settle a dispute without paying expensive attorney fees, you may want to consider filing a small claims court case in Sacramento County.
+If you want to settle a dispute without paying expensive attorney fees, consider filing a small claims court case in Sacramento .
 Small Claims Court is a division of the California Superior Court that handles civil disputes between individuals and businesses with damages of $10,000 or less.
-In this blog post, we will provide an overview of how Small Claims Court works in Sacramento County, CA.
+This blog post will explain how Small Claims Court works in Sacramento .

 How Does the Sacramento Small Claims Court Work?

-Did you know you can take steps before going to court to get your money back?
+Did you know you have one more option before small claims court?
 Before filing a claim, you can send a letter demanding payment.
-A well-written demand letter may encourage the other side to come to do what you ask and avoid the time and fees associated with being taken to court.
-If you have not tried this option yet, read more about how to write an effective demand letter and how best to send it to the person who owes you money.
-Alternatively, you can use tools such as JusticeDirect to generate and send a custom demand letter for free and leave the headache out of it!
+Some states, like California, require that you formally demand payment before filing a case in small claims court.
+Demand letters often allow people to resolve disputes outside of court and avoid the time and fees associated with court.
+If you have yet to try this option, read more about how to write an effective demand letter and how best to send it to the person who owes you money.
+Alternatively, you can use tools such as JusticeDirect to generate and send a custom demand letter for free and leave the headache out!

-If you did not get what you wanted from the demand letter, consider filing a small claims court case.
-To file a claim, you must first complete SC-100 to describe the dispute and the damages sought.
-This paperwork is filed with the court clerk, who will then review the complaint and assign it to a judge.
+Generally, to file a claim, you must first complete SC-100 to describe the dispute and the damages sought.
+The court clerk reviews the filed complaint paperwork and assigns it to a judge.

 *Only individuals, not businesses, can sue for this amount.

-**If you file more than 12 cases in a 12-month period, you must pay a $100 filing fee.
+**If you file more than 12 cases in 12 months, you must pay a $100 filing fee.
 Additional fees may apply for extra copies of documents.

 Serving the Defendant